3-Inch "Hybrid" Plastic Ball Shells:

 Now you have one "application" of tape, which has a fairly evenly distributed average of two layers of the tape over the complete surface of the shell casing.

-Now repeat the applications for the X, Y, and Z axes a second time exactly as you did before, and burnish the tape again.
+Now repeat the applications for the X, Y, and Z axis a second time exactly as you did before, and burnish the tape again.
 The shell casing now has 6 of these tape applications covering it.

 Measure around the shell now.
 The shell's circumference should have grown from its original 8-inches to 9-inches with the applied tape.
 A finished shell circumference of 3 times the nominal shell diameter is optimal for a good fit in a properly sized mortar.